Code-Institute-Submissions/wrestle-match/README.md

 ## Disclaimer

 This project was created for educational purposes only, for submission to the Code Institute Full Stack Software Development Course for IFD Milestone 2 project grading.

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

-`python3 -m http.server`

-A blue button should appear to click: _Make Public_,

-Another blue button should appear to click: _Open Browser_.